Location searches

 • Based in countries where they can leverage price arbitration — e.g.

-• Based in: South Africa, Kenya, Nigeria
+• Located in: South Africa, Kenya, Nigeria

 • Based in locations within specific timezones